tomekregulski/weather-app/README.md

 # What I Learned

-This exercise helped solidify my understanding of the basics of working with APIs and extracting specific data points from their responses, and furhter solidified my understanding of creating a dynamic page that uses local storage to create a continuous experience for the user, and how this all comes together to create a more useful app for the user.
+This exercise helped solidify my understanding of the basics of working with APIs and extracting specific data points from their responses, and further solidified my understanding of creating a dynamic page that uses local storage to create a continuous experience for the user, and how this all comes together to create a more useful app.

+This all took a lot of time to sort out and get working properly, so I was not able to spend quite as much time on the styling as I had hoped.
+It looks fine on most browser windows, but is not mobile-friendly.
+I hope to go back and work on this app further to see how I might rearrange things for smaller screens, and add a bit more elegance to it overall.

 # Installation and Use